kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/datadog.md

 Examples of configuring Tracetest with Datadog can be found in the [`examples` folder of the Tracetest GitHub repo](https://github.com/kubeshop/tracetest/tree/main/examples).
 :::

-## Configuring OpenTelemetry Collector to Send Traces to both Datadog and Tracetest
+## Configuring OpenTelemetry Collector to Send Traces to Both Datadog and Tracetest

 In your OpenTelemetry Collector config file: